If you’re like most writers, you want to turn your passion for writing into a real online business.

 Instead, check your inbox 2-3 times per day for client emails.
 This is very important at the beginning because you are just cultivating your working relationship.

 Also, if they want to set up a quick call or Zoom session, do it!
 If you’re a brand-new writer, stand out from the crowd.

 As you become more successful, you can start charging per hour for calls/video, but you have to start somewhere.

 At the beginning of my freelance writing career, I lost my biggest client…mainly because my editing was AWFUL.

-I can’t stress enough how important it is to read your work out loud and review it several times before sending to clients.
-Especially if it’s a pitch, you only get one first impression!
+I can’t stress enough how important it is to read your work out loud and review it several times before hitting send.
+Especially if it’s a pitch, as you only get one first impression!

 And if you’re using a template, I warn you to use caution.
 While copy and paste templates will speed everything up, it’s a great way to make an error that you can’t come back from.

 So if you’re going to use copy and paste templates, make sure to spend time reviewing them properly before sending your pitch email.
-Plus, the more you customize them, the more rapport you can build with potential clients.
+Plus, the more you customize them, the more rapport you can build with them.

 3. Format Like a Pro